Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/sketching.rst

 so all black points represents future bones' joints.
 There are two types of segments, which can be mixed together:

+.. _fig-stroke-example:

 .. figure:: /images/rigging_armatures_editing_sketching_strokes-example.png

    Strokes example.

-From top to bottom:
+   | From top to bottom:
-   A selected polygonal stroke of four straight segments, oriented from left to right.
+   | A selected polygonal stroke of four straight segments, oriented from left to right.
-   An unselected free stroke of two segments, oriented from left to right.
+   | An unselected free stroke of two segments, oriented from left to right.
-   A mixed stroke, with one straight segment between two free ones, right to left.
+   | A mixed stroke, with one straight segment between two free ones, right to left.

 Straight Segments